siderolabs/talos/website/content/v1.3/talos-guides/upgrading-talos.md

 **Q.** Can the upgrade process be observed?

 **A.** Yes, using the `talosctl dmesg -f` command.
+You can also use `talosctl upgrade --wait`, and optionally `talosctl upgrade --wait --debug` to observe kernel logs

 **Q.** Are worker node upgrades handled differently from control plane node upgrades?